-Updates to the financial aid application process for the 2024–25 award year.
+Updates to the financial aid application process for 2024–25 and future award years.

 The California Student Aid Commission is making changes to the California Dream Act Application (CADAA) to include some of the updates in the FAFSA Simplification Act.
 Updates to both programs expand financial aid eligibility for many students.
 All students must complete either the FAFSA or CADAA to be considered for government student aid.

-We will continue to update this webpage as we receive more information from the California Student Aid Commission.
-This webpage was last updated March 26, 2024
+We will continue to update this web page as we receive more information from the California Student Aid Commission.
+This web page was last updated January 16, 2025.

 What is the Simplification Act?